A Top to Bottom Guide on Anal Numbing Lube

 Basically, anal desensitizers are the perfect thing for anyone who is trying to attempt insertions beyond their physical comfort zone.
 Whether it is simply because you are new to the wonderful world of anal sex, you are pleasantly surprised by a gifted partner, or you just have an overly sensitive ass, anal numbing lube is a nearly perfect tool to allow you to get where you need to be.
 Nearly perfect...

 Well, the most obvious drawback of anal numbing lubes is, paradoxically, the same as the property that makes it so great, it numbs.
 While this may be great for the bottom trying to avoid the occasional discomfort of anal insertion, it's not so great for the top who gets some on his member, for obvious reasons.
+This problem is pretty easily avoided, however, by simply applying the lube to your hole a few minutes before you get down to business and wiping it up before your man gets to work.

 Furthermore, it can rob the bottom of much of the sensation of being well pounded.
 It works just as well to numb the bad as the good.